|Application deadline:||As early as possible|

-Many of our students go on to become Special Educational Needs Co-ordinators or take up a range of leadership roles related to inclusion and diversity in schools and other educational settings.
+Progress to become Special Educational Needs Co-ordinators or take up a range of leadership roles related to inclusion and diversity in schools and other educational settings.

 There are opportunities for successful students to progress to research degrees with the Education and Social Research Institute, leading to Ed.D or PhD.

 The Inclusive Education and SEN full-time award pathway provides outstanding professional development at Masters Level, leading to Postgraduate Certificate, Diploma or MA degrees.

 Our team offers a stimulating balance of study around inclusive practice in mainstream settings, together with opportunities to focus on more specialist areas of SEN.